Table of Contents

 If you’re looking to use digital printing for your final product; make sure your designs are small and simple for a higher quality result.

 Standard White Sample

-A packaging sample is a convenient and hassle way to get a glimpse of how the final packaging will look like in physical form and is absolutely essential to verify the structural and/or packaging design.
+A packaging sample is a convenient and hassle-free way to get a glimpse of how your customers will interact with your products.

 A prototype enables you to make sure that the physical quality of the packaging is up to the standards of the project and is exactly what is required for the entire production.

 It effectively rules out any chances of mismatches in the quality and design of the product between what you expected and what you get and offers a tailored experience for your customers.

 To put it simply, don’t skimp and order your box samples before production!